krahets/hello-algo/en/docs/chapter_data_structure/number_encoding.md

 \end{aligned}
 $$

-To address this, computers introduced the **one's complement**.
+To address this, computers introduced the <u>one's complement</u>.
 If we convert to one's complement and calculate $1 + (-2)$, then convert the result back to sign-magnitude, we get the correct result of $-1$.

 $$
 \begin{aligned}